MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-data-classification-data-protection/includes/3-what-sensitivity-labels.md

 - **Content marking** such as applying custom headers, footers, and watermarks to items that have the label.
 You can apply watermarks to documents, but not to email.
 Watermarks are limited to 255 characters.
 Headers and footers are limited to 1024 characters, except Excel has a total limit of 255 characters for headers and footers, including characters that aren't visible like formatting codes.

-- **Autolabeling for files and emails.** You can choose what types of sensitive information you want labeled, and the label can be applied automatically, or you can prompt users to apply the label that you recommend.
+- **Autolabeling for files and emails.** You can choose what types of sensitive information you want labeled, and the label can be applied automatically.
+Or, you can prompt users to apply the recommended label.
 If you recommend a label, the prompt displays the text you choose.

 - **Protection settings for groups and sites.** You can help protect content in containers such as sites and groups by using sensitivity labels with Microsoft Teams, Microsoft 365 groups, and SharePoint sites.
 This configuration doesn't apply to documents, but protects content by controlling access to the containers where documents are stored.
 These settings include privacy, whether a group owner can add guests to the group, external sharing settings, and how much access users have from unmanaged devices.